 The steering committee was nothing if not ambitious and far-sighted.
 The goals articulated in the strategic plan include funding faculty humanities research by faculty members, of course, but also the creation of an integrated freshman humanities course team-taught by about a dozen of our best humanities professors; an annual theme around which a lecture series will be organized each year; funding for visiting scholars and for post docs in the humanities; the possibility of an interdisciplinary master's degree in the humanities; competitive subvention awards (these help defray the cost of acquiring rights to text or images that will appear in a scholar's book—something not everyone realizes is a cost borne by the author); faculty reading groups; and, in the future, possible public humanities programs.
 A cruise through our website will reveal that almost all of these initiatives are up and running.
-The 2016-2017 theme is FUTURES; we will host our first visiting scholar-in-residence in the spring.
+The 2017-2018 theme is "Food and..."; we will host our inaugural conference in the spring.

 The overarching goal of the Humanities Center is to sustain a research culture involving humanities inquiries on the TTU campus.
 The Center aims to be both an idea and a place (to borrow from language describing the University of Chicago's Franke Institute for the Humanities).
 Humanities—the succinct but capacious name for studies investigating what it is to be human in all its complexity—are at the heart of how people understand themselves and others.
 Helen Small, in The Value of the Humanities, defines the capacious area as "the study of the meaning-making practices of human culture, past and present, focusing on interpretation and critical evaluation."
 Beliefs about the past, selfhood, citizenship, morality, responsibility, kinship, love, identity, various economies, fear, rights, beauty, health, ethics, boundaries, heroism, faith, and all kinds of efficacy are hammered out, circulated, contested, defended, and revised via humanistic study.
 The Center is TTU's public face of this broad concept.